 Catrillanca, who was just killed, was less than 30-years-old.
 The most dynamic group today is the Alianza Territorial Mapuche, and is basically all youth.
 The other case I mentioned is that of MST where the women, youth, and LGBT members are playing a central role.
 This is an important cultural change that is modifying the political culture of the movements.

 Jeff Abbott is an independent journalist currently based out of Guatemala.
 His work has appeared in The Progressive, Al Jazeera English, and the Los Angeles Times.
 Follow him on Twitter @palabrasdeabajo.
+This piece originally appeared in Towards Freedom.

 If you enjoyed this piece we recommend the first in a three part interview series with Latin American anarchists, “Libertarian Socialism in South America: A Roundtable Interview, Part I.”